-Key Conclusions and Recommendations Baltic, Belt Sea and Kattegat.
+Key Conclusions and RecommendationsSeveral Natura 2000 sites now exist in the Western Baltic, Belt Sea and Kattegat.
 The next step is to develop management plans for each site and more importantly to ensure that there are mitigation measures in place to minimise adverse effects of human activities such as fisheries and noise disturbance.
 There should also be adequate regular monitoring of porpoises in and around these areas.